viebel/blog.klipse.tech/_posts/2012-12-31-reagent-in-klipse.md

 0. You add the klipse javascript tag to your blog posts as explained [here](https://github.com/viebel/klipse).
 1. You require `reagent.core` in a `clojure` snippet.
-2. You define your component in a `clojure` snippet.
+2. You define and render your component in a `clojure` snippet.
-3. You render your component in a `reagent` snippet.

 ![minority](/assets/minority.jpg)

 # Hello World!